KittyGiraudel/site/_posts/2012-01-01-digging-into-my-slides-sass.md

 	/* Access item with nth($list, $i) */
 }
 {% endhighlight %}
+<p class="note">Note: I have a very in-depth article on Sass lists scheduled for next week.
+Stay tuned for some Sass awesomeness. ;)</p>
 <p>Now that we introduced loops and lists, we can move forward.
 My idea was to build a little Sass script that output a specific background based on a page name where file names would not follow any guide name (hyphens, underscores, .jpg, .png, random folders...).
 So home page would have background X, contact page background Y, etc.</p>
 {% highlight css %}
 /* Two-levels list
- * Top level contains page
+ * Top level contains pages
  * Inner level contains page-specific informations
  */
 $pages :